Mike Kowalski: The Beach Boys and The Backsters

-Several years later, Kowalski rejoined the Beach Boys touring band from 1977 to 1978, sharing drumming responsibilities with Dennis Wilson.
-He also performed in Celebration, a Mike Love-led side project with other prominent members of the touring band.
-During this period, he appeared on The Beach Boys M.I.U.
+Three years later, Kowalski rejoined the Beach Boys from 1977 to 1978, sharing drumming responsibilities with Dennis Wilson.
+He also played drums in Celebration, a Mike Love-led side project with other prominent members.
+During this period, he played drums on The Beach Boys M.I.U.
 Album, Celebration's Almost Summer and jazz tenor saxophonist Charles Lloyd's Weavings.

 In October 1981, Wilson and percussionist Bobby Figueroa were unable to tour.
 Kowalski, after a three-year absence from the band, returned to play drums.
 By the end of the year, Kowalski and Wilson, who was back on drums, performed during the band's controversial holiday engagement in apartheid-era Sun City, South Africa.
 1982 had Kowalski playing drums for Mike Love's Endless Summer Beach Band (featuring Dean Torrence), and drums and percussion with The Beach Boys.
 By March 1983, there were two sets of drums on stage; both Kowalski and Wilson played shows together until Wilson's death on December 28, 1983.

 For the next 23 years, Kowalski would tour exclusively with The Beach Boys, playing drums until he parted ways with them in September 2007.

 In 1984, Kowalski collaborated with Joel Peskin to create The Backsters.
 They were signed to A & M Records with Herb Alpert as executive producer.
 Their album, entitled Get on Your Back, featured many seasoned jazz and blues players.
 Released in early 1985, their first single was "Handclappin".